 - Bug repellent: After a flood, there may be a lot more insects because of their displacement.
 Prevent viruses by protecting yourself with insect repellent.

 - A complete bug out kit: Make sure to include the essentials you need to survive a minimum of 72 hours without outside assistance.
-Each person in your household should have their own bug out kit.
+Each person in your household should have their own emergency preparedness kit.

 - A whistle: This is essential for alerting others if you’re trapped or are in need of help.